duosecurity/.github/profile/README.md

 # Duo Security on GitHub

-Duo Security hosts a variety of repositories for use by external developers that want to integrate their applications with Duo.
+Duo Security hosts a variety of repositories for use by developers that want to integrate their applications with Duo.
 Some highlights:
 * API clients for integrating with Duo's [Auth API](https://duo.com/docs/authapi) and [Admin API](https://duo.com/docs/adminapi)
 * Web SDK repositories for adding Duo 2FA to a [web application](https://duo.com/docs/duoweb)